GeorgeGhost/Vpn-port-passthrough/README.md

 You must set net.ipv4.ip_forward=1 to make both scripts work

 ## Variables:
+* Mode - choose which script to use (iptables or ufw).
+(Only available in vpncombined.sh)
 * Input Port - port you want to access from outside world.
 * Port - port which you want to access on VPN client (eg ssh server port)
 * WAN - WAN of your VPS (VPN Server)